 Think of the labels and markings you display on a container as a ‘How to Guide’ on how to handle the item; from the first stage of its transportation to the last.
 Universal markings considered essential are external dimensions, gross weight, and the ISPM15 stamp to confirm the type of timber used is within regulations, if applicable.
 A list containing the contents of a crate should be securely attached to it.
 If there is more than one container, they should all display an individual ID, as well as the details of the entire load.

 As you can see from the guide above, efficient export packing relies heavily on ensuring you methodically tick off a number of key considerations.
 If you regularly write ‘to do lists’, you can view the export packing process as a ‘list of lists’ – the process can only be executed well by taking a holistic approach to the operation, leaving nothing to chance.

 Ready to get your export packing underway?
-Find out about the different types of packaging and crates available.
+Find out about the different types of wooden crates available.